paritytech/xcm-docs/src/journey/transact.md

 }
 ```

-XCM is consensus system agnostic, so it does not know what is being encoded in the call field.
-So the field has to be opaque.
+XCM is consensus system agnostic; it does not know what is being encoded in the call field.
+Hence, the field is a byte vector that can be freely interpreted in whatever form possible.
 However, the XCVM knows how to interpret this call field and how to decode it.
 Instead of just using a `Vec<u8>` we use `DoubleEncoded` as a wrapper around a pre-encoded call (`Vec<u8>`) with extra functionalities such as caching of the decoded value.
 We like to emphasize that the call in the `Transact` instruction can be anything from a `RuntimeCall` in a Frame-based system, to a smart contract function call in an EVM-based system.